When I was 18 I couldn’t wait to get out of the Twin Cities. I wanted to move to a bigger city with more “culture” and never look back.

 Did you even come to Minneapolis if you didn’t visit the Stone Arch Bridge?
 This legendary landmark is what connects the East and West bank across the Mississippi River and provides one of the best views of the Minneapolis skyline.

 If you visit Minneapolis in anytime between April-November, I recommend renting biking along this bridge and the surrounding trails.
 Minneapolis is actually one of the most bike-friendly cities in the U.S., so you really should try to go for a ride at least once!
+You can check out my guide to biking in Minneapolis here.

 See a movie and take a stroll along St. Anthony Main